The UK Immigration Rules set out the policy and practice of the Home Office in regulating the entry and stay of migrants in the UK.

 Clearly, therefore, there is an acute need for simplification of the UK Immigration Rules so that both immigrants, and immigration officers making the necessary decisions, have a clearer understanding of their rights and responsibilities.

-Do you have a question about the UK Immigration Rules?
+Do you have a question about the UK’s Immigration Rules?

-DavidsonMorris are specialist UK immigration solicitors, helping individuals and companies of all sizes and across all sectors with their UK immigration and visa needs.
+DavidsonMorris are specialist UK immigration lawyers, helping employers of all sizes and across all sectors with their UK immigration and visa needs.